que-rb/que/README.md

 *Please keep an eye out for problems when running Que in production.
 It's still new compared to other RDBMS-backed queues, and there may be issues that haven't been ironed out yet.
 Bug reports are welcome.*

-Que is tested on Ruby 2.0, Rubinius and JRuby (with the `jruby-pg` gem, which is [not yet functional with ActiveRecord](https://github.com/chanks/que/issues/4#issuecomment-29561356)).
-It requires Postgres 9.2+ for the JSON datatype.
+Que is tested on Ruby 1.9, Ruby 2.0, and Rubinius (JRuby support is waiting on bugfixes for the `jruby-pg` gem).
+Rubinius is recommended due to its threading performance.
+Que requires Postgres 9.2+ for the JSON datatype.

 ## Installation